mackenziewritescode/infinite-photos/README.md

 This app was written as an exercise in two areas: on the back-end side to practice communicating with servers to fetch images using Node.js, Express.js and axios, and on the front-end using React hooks to create an infinite-scrolling component for the fetched images.
 Here's a little breakdown of the key components.

-Once we've set up a simple fetch request from the Unsplash servers, we create a useEffect method in the function `usePhotoSearch` that receives two pieces of state from the main `App` component: the `keyword` that the user searched for, and the `page` number, which is another parameter of the Unsplash API which defines a group of images related to the keyword.
+Once we've set up a simple fetch request from the Unsplash servers, we create a `useEffect` method in the function `usePhotoSearch` that receives two pieces of state from the main `App` component: the `keyword` that the user searched for, and the `page` number, which is another parameter of the Unsplash API which defines a group of images related to the keyword.
 In `server.js`, we defined the length of the page to be 30 items.
-We use axios to make the GET request and return the data to an array, `photoArr`:
+We use axios to make the GET request and return the data to an array saved in the local state, `photoArr`:

 ```
 useEffect(() => {